amartinM1/A2E-UI/readme.txt

     cd android && ./gradlew clean && cd ..
     yarn android

+If the database idles on loading on the home page, do a cold boot of your android emulator.

 If you get an error regarding watchman failing try running the following:
     watchman watch-del-all && watchman shutdown-server
     yarn android